espocrm/documentation/docs/administration/workflows.md

 The Workflows tool is available in [Advanced Pack](https://www.espocrm.com/extensions/advanced-pack/).

 The Workflows tool automates your business processes in an easy way.
 You can access workflows from Administration panel.
-To create a workflow rule you need to define:
+To create a Workflow rule you need to define:

 * Target Entity – what entity type the workflow is applied to;
-* Trigger Type – how the workflow will be triggered;
+* Trigger Type – how the Workflow will be triggered;
-* Conditions – conditions need to be met to trigger the workflow;
+* Conditions – conditions need to be met to trigger the Workflow;
 * Actions – what to do if the workflow is triggered.

 In this article: